notfilippo/page-screenshot/privacy-policy.md

-# Privacy Policy for page-screenshot
+# Privacy Policy

 No data or personal information is collected by page-screenshot.

-##### Contact
+## Contact

-If you have any questions or suggestions regarding this privacy policy, do not hesitate to [contact us](https://github.com/notfilippo/page-screenshot/issues/new).
+If you have any questions or suggestions regarding this privacy policy, do not hesitate to [contact us](https://github.com/squadracorsepolito/page-screenshot/issues/new).